-^a Nielson and DesRoches (2007)
+^c Adapted from Nielson and DesRoches (2007) to suit local situations

 For each of the geometry samples as listed in Table 5.8, the uniform design method (Fang et al., 2000) is used to generate 30 statistically different and nominally identical bridge samples by sampling on the significant variables as shown in Table 5.9.
 Thus, 300 bridge samples are generated for each of the bridge classes.
 Later each of the resulting bridge samples is paired with a ground motion for use in the probabilistic seismic demand analysis.